adityabokde2007/CodeNest/README.md

 ## Deployment

 Build the frontend with `npm run build`, then deploy the generated `dist/` directory to [Vercel](https://vercel.com/) or [Netlify](https://www.netlify.com/).
-Add the production Firebase environment variables in the hosting provider’s project settings, and add the production domain to Firebase Authentication’s **Authorised Domains** list.
+Add the production Firebase environment variables in the hosting provider's project settings, and add the production domain to Firebase Authentication's **Authorised Domains** list.

 <div align="center">